 CCJ 330.
 Criminology.
-3.
+(3 semester hours)

 A study of theories of crime causation and control, identification of criminal typologies and the reaction of society to crime and criminals.
 Special attention given to policy and scientific issues in criminology with discussion of empirical evidence for the different views and theories.
 Spring.
+Prerequisite: CCJ 101.

 CCJ 340.
 Prevention of Crime and Delinquency.
-3.
+(3 semester hours)